ViniciusStanula/gpt-prompt-reducer/README.md

 * Eliminating stop words, common language words like "the," "is," and "and," from the text.
 * Lemmatizing verbs to simplify and standardize verb forms, enhancing comprehension for models like GPT.

+Let's start with an example using the description of the game Baldur’s Gate 3, sourced from Wikipedia:

+> Baldur’s Gate 3 is a captivating role-playing video game featuring both single-player and cooperative multiplayer modes.
+Players have the freedom to create one or more characters and assemble a party, including several pre-generated characters, to delve into the game's rich narrative.

+When processed through the Tokenizer, this original text consumes 49 tokens.

+After applying our prompt reduction, the text becomes:

+> Baldur's Gate 3 role-playing video game, single-player, cooperative multiplayer element.
+Players create one character, form a party with pre-generated characters, explore the game's story.

+With this transformation, we've successfully reduced the token count from 49 to 28 tokens, marking a remarkable 42.86% reduction in token usage.

+## How to Use It

+1. **Read the Blog Post**: Explore a detailed guide on how I reduced OpenAI costs and token usage by 40% with Python.
+[Read the Blog Post](https://viniciusstanula.com/en/blog/how-i-reduced-openai-costs-and-token-usage-by-40-with-python/)

+2. **Streamlit App**: Easily reduce your prompts using the Streamlit web application.
+[Try the Streamlit App](https://gpt-prompt-reducer.streamlit.app/)

+3. **Manual Integration**: If you prefer manual integration, you can copy the `preprocess_text` function from the `prompt-reducer.py` file and use it in your own projects.

+Feel free to choose the method that suits your needs best and optimize your token usage with OpenAI!

 ## ☕Use Cases:

 * Token reduction is particularly beneficial when using OpenAI's API, as it charges based on token count.